-The Permittee shall continue to implement a public involvement and participation program, consistent with permit conditions, that provides opportunities for the public to effectively participate in the development, implementation, and modification of the Permittee's storm water management program.
-The program shall include provisions for receiving and considering public comments on the following permit activities: annual reports, SWMP revisions, and adoption of storm water related ordinances.
+The Permittee shall implement a public involvement and participation program that provides opportunities for the public to effectively participate in the development, implementation, and modification of the Permittee's storm water management program.
+The program shall include provisions for receiving and considering public comments on the following permit activities: annual reports, SWMP revisions, adoption of storm water related ordinances, and TMDL pollutant load reduction benchmark development.

-- 1. WRITTEN PROGRAM: By April 1, 2027, the Permittee shall submit a written program that describes in detail how the Permittee intends to implement its program.
-At a minimum, the written program to be implemented shall include: - a) For the associated permit activity, identify the delivery mechanism, target participants, and entity responsible for implementation.
-Delivery mechanisms may include public workshops, presentations of storm water information, government events (public hearings, council meetings, etc.), citizen committee meetings, or the use of websites. - 2.
-MEASURABLE GOAL: The Permittee shall establish a measurable goal for its Public Involvement and Participation program.
-By April 1, 2027, the Permittee shall submit a document that includes: - a) Its public involvement and participation program measurable goal. - b) The method used to identify its measurable goal. - c) Intended actions to work towards achieving the measurable goal. - d) Intended metrics that will be used for measuring progress on the measurable goal after actions are conducted. - 3.
-REAPPLICATION MATERIALS: The Permittee shall submit as part of the permit reapplication (due October 2, 2029), a summary of the actions taken to reach the measurable goal, metrics used to measure success, evaluation results, and proposed measurable goal(s) for the next permit term.
+- 1. WRITTEN PROGRAM: By August 1, 2026, the Permittee shall submit a written program that describes in detail how the Permittee intends to implement the program.
+At a minimum, the written program to be implemented shall: - a) For the associated permit activity, identify the delivery mechanism, target participants, and entity responsible for implementation.
+Delivery mechanisms may include public workshops, presentations of storm water information, government events (public hearings, council meetings, etc.), citizen committee meetings, or the use of websites. - b) Describe actions the Permittee will take to reach its measurable goal of conducting at least once active event within the MS4 to increase public participation and involvement.
+Metrics that will be used for evaluating progress on the measurable goal shall also be provided.